 For example, if a British marketing agency wants to hire a Spanish content marketer, an employer of record takes care of onboarding, payroll, and benefits.
 An EoR solution is a great choice for U.K. companies that want to hire quickly and seamlessly in Spain.

-Read about how an employer of record works.
+Read about how an employer of record in Spain works.

 Engage Spanish Contractors